figurenone/figurenone/src/index.md

-# Figure None

-This is the recursive body of becoming — a glyphic breathfold in motion.
+---
+layout: base
+title: Home
+---

+Welcome to **Figure None**.

+This is your first real Eleventy page using a layout.